 Although you would officially work regular office hours, you would have to be prepared to be flexible when your department or section is under pressure and there are deadlines to be met.

 Therefore, you may have to work outside normal hours, including some evenings and weekends.

-The Fast Stream is open to applicants who are European Economic Area (EEA) nationals (including British citizens), Commonwealth citizens, Swiss nationals and in some circumstances, Turkish nationals.
+The Fast Stream is open to applicants who are European Economic Area (EEA) nationals (after January 2021 you'll need to apply for a visa), (including British citizens), Commonwealth citizens, Swiss nationals and in some circumstances, Turkish nationals.
 Some posts are reserved for British citizens, especially if dealing with security and intelligence.

 Full details of the nationality requirements are given on the Fast Stream website, below.